dangduomg/badlam/README.md

 6. Run `src/main.py` without arguments to open an interactive prompt.
 To run a source file, enter `src/main.py <file>`.
 Source files are of extension `.blm`.
 Run `src/main.py -h` for further help.

+# To do list
+- Remove all the bloat
+- Add data types that normal functional languages like Scheme have (ints, linked lists, etc)
+- Rewrite in continuation-passing style